 Through their analysis of body fluids and cells, medical laboratory technicians can determine the chemical content of fluids.
 The technician looks for abnormal cells in blood and urine.
 They can also test for drug levels in the blood.
 The medical laboratory technician can identify a patient’s blood type and perform compatibility testing.

-Medical laboratory technicians must perform a variety of clinical testing for chemistry, hematology, immunology, microbiology using a wide range of equipment. immunologic, microscopic, and bacteriological tests.
+Medical laboratory technicians must perform a variety of clinical tests for chemistry, hematology, immunology, and microbiology using a wide range of equipment. immunologic, microscopic, and bacteriological tests.
 They use a wide range of equipment.

 This equipment includes:

 - Chemistry analyzers